ArtskydJ/josephdykstra.com/content/how-i-started-programming.md

 Some of the timeline is a bit fuzzy now, and some of these things were in parallel.

 I started coding BASIC with smallBASIC.
-I created a bunch of useless things, including a [snake clone](https://github.com/ArtskydJ/BAS_Source/blob/master/Snake4.bas).
+I created a bunch of useless things, including a [snake clone](https://github.com/ArtskydJ/BAS_Source/blob/master/Snake4.bas) with help from a friend.

 Then I played around with Game Maker.
 After pushing the limits of the drag & drop interface, I learned the more powerful GML (Game Maker Language, similar to Javascript.)